smitsekhadiaa/Dapp_EtherJS/README.md

 # Dapp_EtherJS
-connecting our web with smart contract using EtherJS
+connecting Web application with smart contract in solidity using EtherJS